arunoda/meteor-streams/_posts/2013-03-28-communication-flows.md

 ## Streaming Private Page

+add following content to `private.js`

 With this setup we can create a private streaming page for logged in users.
-This is something like **Twitter Connect** page
+This is something like **Twitter Connect** page.
+Each user has different content.

     stream = new Meteor.Stream('private');